 Many of the cities in our Division have been busy

-base towers and small satellite dishes.
+base towers.
 The impact to existing Amateur

 Radio antenna regulations varies from none to substantial.
 Although